Northeast Los Angeles is a diverse pocket of our city filled with distinct neighborhoods and a wide variety of character homes.

 Schools – Occidental College, one of the oldest liberal arts colleges on the West Coast, is located in Eagle Rock.
 Eagle Rock is well-known for its elementary schools, and it's 7th-12th grade high school, which features a strong magnet and International Baccalaureate program.
 There are many charter schools and private schools in the area as well.

 Shopping – Not far removed from the malls of Glendale and Pasadena, the retail shopping in NELA tends to the boutiques and independently owned specialty stores that provide character as well as good values.

 Restaurants – NELA has an ever-increasing choice of interesting places to eat.
 Most are independently owned and range from good fast food to fine dining.
 See our restaurant guide.

 It is difficult to describe such a rich, growing and sumptuous section of one of the world’s most exciting cities on a single web page.
-The best way to get to know NELA is to call us at Tracy King Realty.
+The best way to get to know NELA is to meet with us at the Tracy King Team.
 We live here too!